echiner/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 And the following are optional:

 * nifi (if you want to test end to end)
-* control-center (if you want to see the topic messages)
+* kafka-ui (if you want to see the topic messages)

 ### Setup